-On 26 April 2021 the Company signed a Joint Development Agreement with Cardano Development B.V. committing US\$1 million to develop a business for the purposes of issuing local currency credit guarantees to enhance local currency instruments issued to finance eligible infrastructure projects in the Republic of Kenya.
-As at 31 December 2022, the amount disbursed against this commitment was US\$nil (2021: US\$nil).
+On 26 April 2021 the Company signed a Joint Development Agreement with Cardano Development B.V. committing US\$1.0 million to the development a business for the purposes of issuing local currency credit guarantees to enhance local currency instruments issued to finance eligible infrastructure projects in Kenya.
+As at 31 December 2023, the amount disbursed against this commitment was £424,969 (2022: £nil).